cee8/prog-lang-template/README.md

 # Programming Languages Showcase Template

 This project provides a comprehensive template for showcasing various programming languages.
-It features a three-page layout: a home page, a virtual IDE for live coding, and a documentation/getting started guide.
+It features a three-page layout: a home page, a virtual IDE for the live coding, and a documentation/getting started guide.
 Ideal for developers looking to explore or demonstrate different programming technologies.

 ## Features